Relations between Nazi Germany and the Arab world: Support for Arab movements pre-World War II

 The extent to which Nazi Germany supported pre-war Arab movements is unclear.
+German foreign party favored an alliance the British in the 1930s and refused to interfere in their sphere of influence.
 Heinrich Wolff, the then German Consul General of Jerusalem, refused a deal in 1934 with Amir Abdullah of Jordan to seek cooperation with Arab issues.
 The German foreign office refused to arrange a meeting with the Syrian nationalist Shekib Arslan and Hitler, concluding that "Germany cannot support the Arabs with money or with arms."
 In 1935, Fritz Grobba, the German Ambassador to Iraq, met with a Pan-Arab committee in Baghdad to arrange close cooperation.
 While Grobba verbally gave the Arabs his best wishes, he rejected any material support at the time – later receiving a telegraph from Berlin instructing him to: "[Please] avoid any connection with said group or its representatives.
 We want nothing to do with these efforts.
 Exchange of information is out of the question".The German consulate in Beirut around the same time had a similar policy regarding the hostilities between the French colonists and the Arabs in the region:We must make every effort to avoid anything which might be construed as taking advantage of the situation by attempting to make common cause with the pan-islamic Nationalists.Nazi Germany was neutral regarding the 1936 Palestine revolt.
 Soon after the outbreak of the revolt, in December 1936, Germany was approached by the rebel commander Fawzi al-Qawuqji and in January 1937 by representatives of the Arab Higher Committee, both requesting arms and money, but again in vain.
 In July al-Husayni himself approached Heinrich Doehle, new general counsel of Jerusalem, to request support for the "battle against the Jews".
 Doehle found that Germany's hesitation in supporting the rebels had caused pro-German sentiment among Palestinian Arabs to waver.
 Some limited German funding for the revolt can be dated to around the summer of 1938 and was perhaps related to a goal of distracting the British from the ongoing occupation of Czechoslovakia.
 The Abwehr gave money to al-Husayni and other sums were funneled via Saudi Arabia.

+Germany's approach to the region was driven primarily by pragmatic strategic considerations rather than religious ideology.
+In 1941, the German Foreign Office noted the need to distinguish between religious and political motives in its outreach: